Starefossen could very well be the closest named and natural waterfall to the charming and historic city center of Bergen.

-So if you combine all these things, it becomes apparent why Starefossen’s lack of fanfare.
+So if you combine all these things, it becomes apparent why Starefossen lacked fanfare.

-My visit to Starefossen pretty much was all about trying to drive to its quiet suburbian residential streets, and then trying to figure out where to park without violating some parking law.
+My visit to Starefossen pretty much was all about trying to drive to its quiet suburbian residential streets (see directions below), and then trying to figure out where to park without violating some parking law.

 It was almost as if I probably would have been better off extending my walk from the top of Mt Fløyen to this waterfall before returning back to the Bergen sentrum.

 Once I managed to park and not get in the way of the bus or of residents, I then walked in front of some school on a path that led me towards the stream of Starefossen.

 At that point, I scrambled onto the side of the stream banks to try to get a closer look.

 I’m unaware of any sanctioned trail to get even closer to the waterfall, which I’m guessing might be 40-50m from what I could tell.

 So I was pretty much content to just get my views of this light-flowing waterfall during my late June 2019 visit before heading out.